-Description of the project:
+Description and Substantiation of the Project:

-Corruption has been identified as a major impediment to growth, either directly through welfare-reducing rent-seeking and/or the taxation-like nature of bribes (e.g., Murphy et al. 1993; Shleifer & Vishny 1993) or indirectly through the lack of trust that it engenders in producers, consumers, citizens, tourists, and foreign investors (e.g., Bohata 2000; Kaufman & Shang-Jin 1999; Mauro 1995, 1998; Potucek 1999; Rose-Ackerman 1999; Tanzi & Davoodi 1997; Tirole 1996; and maybe most importantly Zak & Knack 2001).
-Corruption is, by all accounts, a pervasive phenomenonin the Czech Republic (e.g., Hanousek & Lizal 2001; Jurajda & Lizal 2002; Kocenda & Lizal 2001a,b; Tanzi 1998; see also EC 2002; CSE 2000; EBRD 1999; GfK 1998, 1999, 2003; Worldbank 2000.)
+Corruption has been identified as a major impediment to growth, either directly through welfare-reducing rent-seeking and/or the taxation-like nature of bribes (e.g., Murphy et al.1993; Shleifer & Vishny 1993) or indirectly through the lack of trust that it engenders in producers, consumers, citizens, tourists, and foreign investors (e.g., Bohata 2000; Kaufman & Shang-Jin 1999;

+Mauro 1995, 1998; Potucek 1999; Rose-Ackerman 1999; Tanzi & Davoodi 1997; Tirole 1996; Zak & Knack 2001).
+Corruption is, by all accounts, a pervasive phenomenon in the Czech Republic (e.g., ; Hanousek & Lizal 2001; Jurajda & Lizal 2002; Kocenda & Lizal 2001; Lizal & Kocenda 2001; Tanzi 1998; see also EC 2002; CSE 2000; EBRD 1999; GfK 1998, 1999; Worldbank 2000.)

-The grip of corruption on the Czech Republic is ubiquitous, running the gamut from high levels to low levels of organizational units across all sectors of the economy (from government to private for-profit and nonprofit), although the percentage of culprits seems to be highest in state administrations.
+The grip of corruption in the Czech Republic is ubiquitous, running the gamut from high levels to low levels of organizational units across all sectors of the economy (from government to private for-profit and nonprofit), although the percentage of culprits seems to be highest in state administrations.
 A flurry of recent news - from Kasl's resignation as major of Prague to the resignation of one of the most prominent anti-corruption investigators of the Office for Financial Criminality and State Protection - has high-lighted the extent of the problem.
 The indications are, furthermore, that the situation in the Czech Republic - notwithstanding the "clean hands" campaign and the recent attempt to change public sense of propriety through advertising in metro and trams - has worsened over the years, as suggested by all arms-length observers (e.g., Transparency International and the EU).
 For example, in the TI's Corruption Perception Index the Czech Republic fell from 25th place with a score of 5.4 in 1996 to 52nd-56th place with a score of 3.7 in 2002.
 (Lower scores mean more corruption.)
-In the eyes of Supreme State Attorney Marie Benesova, the situation in the Czech Republic is so serious that it requires, and justifies, radical solutions such as
+In the eyes of

+Supreme State Attorney Marie Benesova, the situation in the Czech Republic is so serious that it justifies radical solutions such as entrapment (as reported in The Prague Post April 12, 2002.)

-The reasons for this development are not completely clear but the following factors seem to be the prime suspects:
+The reasons for this development are not completely clear but they seem

-1) poorly designed anti-corruption laws and mechanisms

-2) lackadaisical enforcement of existing laws and mechanisms, and

-3) (the evolution of) cultural norms that accept corruption as a way of life and doing business.
+- 1) the result of poorly designed anti-corruption laws and mechanisms - 2) lackadaisical enforcement of existing laws and mechanisms, and - 3) (the evolution of) cultural norms that accept corruption as a way of life and doing business.

 Our wording is careful because the very nature of corruption - a form of taxation imposed privately and secretly (e.g., Shleifer & Vishny 1993) - makes it a difficult animal to assess.